jhoneill/6Print/C#/mdHelp/Set-DefaultPrinter.md

 ```powershell
 PS C:\> Set-DefaultPrinter 'Brother HL-1110 series' -Passthru | Set-PrintConfiguration -PaperSize A4
 ```
-Sets the default printer, and then sets its paper size to DIN A4
+Sets the default printer, and then sets its paper size to DIN A4.
 Note that changing the printer configuration requires elevated permissions.

 ### Example 2
 ```powershell
 PS C:\> Get-Printer *PDF | Set-DefaultPrinter
 ```
-Finds the "Microsoft Print To PDF" printer and Makes it the default printer
+Finds the "Microsoft Print To PDF" printer and makes it the default printer.

 ### Example 3
 ```powershell
 PS C:\> get-printer | where {$_.drivername -notmatch "microsoft" -AND (Get-PrintConfiguration $_).color}  | Set-DefaultPrinter
 ```
 Finds a color printer excluding the Onenote, PDF and XPS drivers which have
 "Microsoft" in their names, printer and Makes it the default printer.
 (If more than one driver matches these criteria the last one "wins". )

 ## PARAMETERS